vickmuir/Backup/install-evault-backup-client-linux.md

    They are being produced by a subscript, which is started by the `evault_manual.sh` script.
 The `evault_manual.sh` script provides the input for these prompts.
    {:note}
-4. The installation is complete When messages similar to the following ones appear.
+4. The installation is complete when the following messages appear.
    ```
    Starting VVAgent: [  OK  ]
    Starting buagent: [  OK  ]